Cosys-Lab/Cosys-AirSim/docs/lidar.md

 * Multiple lidars can be enabled on a vehicle.

 ## Ignoring glass and other material types
-One can set an object that should be invisible to LIDAR sensors (such as glass) to have no collision for Unreal Traces.
+One can set an object that should be invisible to LIDAR sensors (such as glass) to have no collision for Unreal Traces in order to have it be 'invisible' for lidar sensors.

 ## Lidar configuration
 The following parameters can be configured right now via settings json.